What is Attachment Theory and Why Does it Matter in Relationships?

 Therapy is one place where that corrective experience can occur.
 So is a relationship, when both partners are willing to understand their patterns and try something different.
 The attachment history you carry is not your destiny.
 It is the starting point.

-If you’d like to explore whether couples therapy might help, I offer a 20-minute initial consultation to discuss your situation and whether this kind of work feels like a good fit.
+If you’d like to explore whether this work is suitable for your situation, I offer a 20-minute initial consultation to discuss whether it feels like a good fit.